ga-wdi-exercises/project4/readme.md

 * **Be a complete product**, which most likely means multiple relationships and CRUD functionality for at least a couple models
 * **Implement thoughtful user stories** that are significant enough to help you know which features to build and which to scrap
 * **Be deployed online** so it's publicly accessible
+* **Contain a README and a planning directory** that describe your process, your product, and your plans.

 ---